CookiePLMonster/CookiePLMonster.github.io/_posts/2019-04-11-co-driver-splitter.md

 ***

-If you are interested in getting Co-Driver Splitter to work with GRID or F1 games, check back here and on repository's wiki soon -- I'll be posting detailed set-up information there! \\
+If you are interested in getting Co-Driver Splitter to work with GRID or F1 games, check back here and on repository's wiki soon -- I'll be posting detailed set-up information there!
-<a href="https://github.com/CookiePLMonster/CoDriver-Splitter/wiki" class="button docs" role="button" target="_blank">{{ site.theme_settings.docs_icon }} Visit the Wiki</a>
+<a href="https://github.com/CookiePLMonster/CoDriver-Splitter/wiki" class="button docs" target="_blank">{{ site.theme_settings.docs_icon }} Visit the Wiki</a>